michele-franchi/ionic3-starter-multilanguage/README.md

 # About #
-Ionic 3 starter project with i18n library (ngx-translate).
+Ionic 3 starter project with i18n library (ngx-translate) and lazy loading.

 # Installation #